The Testament of Ann Lee: Filming

-Music
+Musical numbers

 Composer Daniel Blumberg drew from original Shaker hymns to write the music for the film.
 He worked with Fastvold from the pre-production stage to the sound mixing process, describing the film as "one of the most experimental, extreme project[s he has] ever done."
 The soundtrack also includes three original songs that were written by Blumberg himself.

 Regarding her uninhibited singing in the film, Seyfried stated, "A lot of it was animal sounds as opposed to melodic sounds. ...
 I understood that I didn't have to sound beautiful in a way that is beautiful to me.
 It was more like a woman on her knees.

+The soundtrack details were released on 15 December 2025.